openbroadcaster/observer/index.md

 ### New Player

 1. Begin by giving the Player a unique name,  This name will be displayed when, scheduling, emergency broadcasts and generating reports.
-Give a description of the Player.
+2. Give a description of the Player.
-1. Enter in the stream URL
+3. Enter in the stream URL
-1. Enter a password that matched with the one that was entered when setting up the Player.
-See below
+4. Enter a password that matched with the one that was entered when setting up the Player.  _See below_
-1. Using the radio buttons select the types of media that the Player will be supporting
+5. Using the radio buttons select the types of media that the Player will be supporting
-1. Set time zone where the Player is located.
+6. Set time zone where the Player is located.
 This is also required for the creating of Play logs which are all done in GMT
-1. From the Play List window, drag and drop the DPL (Default Play List) that will be associated with this Player.
+7. From the Play List window, drag and drop the DPL (Default Play List) that will be associated with this Player.
 If the Player cannot locate a schedule of media to be played, it will play the DPL in a loop to avoid dead air.
-1. Drag and drop station ID that you wish to associate with this Player.
+8. Drag and drop station ID that you wish to associate with this Player.
-1. Save  Player
+9. Save  Player

-__NB Leave IP address field empty__
+__Note__ _Leave IP address field empty_

-The Player ID is automatically generated and the assigned password will be needed when configuring the Remote Player.
-See Remote Player Settings
+The Player ID is automatically generated and the assigned password will be needed when configuring the remote OBPlayer playout device.
+See [Player Sync Settings](https://support.openbroadcaster.com/obplayer/#syncmedia)

 ### Connection Messages